Chat with us, powered by LiveChat

 The Police will issue a warning to people who have committed minor violations, where an infringement notice or court summons will be harsh.

-Does a Warning or Caution show up on a police check?
+Does a Warning or Caution show up on a Nationally Coordinated Criminal History Check?

-The police check is a vital record in official assessment in Australia.
-The police check discloses all the releasable conviction records in a criminal history on the Australian Criminal database.
+The Nationally Coordinated Criminal History Check is a vital record in official assessment in Australia.
+The Nationally Coordinated Criminal History Check discloses all the releasable conviction records in a criminal history on the Australian Criminal database.

-If police issue a warning and the matter does not proceed through a Court, a Warning or a formal caution will generally not show up on a police check.
+If police issue a warning and the matter does not proceed through a Court, a Warning or a formal caution will generally not show up on a Nationally Coordinated Criminal History Check.
 This however will depend on the information release policies of the State or Territory.
-However, a warning can be recorded in the police’s internal records and get referenced in the future in a court proceeding.
+However, a warning can be recorded in the police's internal records and get referenced in the future in a court proceeding.

 What happens after a Police Warning/Caution?